SNEWS2/hop-SNalert-app/doc/user/architecture.rst

 Model
 ------

-The model initializes a Decider object and opens up a kafka stream through hop-client to read in messages from detectors.
+The model initializes a CoincDecider object and opens up a kafka stream through hop-client to read in messages from detectors.
 The model would evoke different processing functions depending on the message type.
 The message types and corresponding processing algorithms are stored as a mapping in